RetroBloxxer/retrobloxxer.github.io/content/licensing/index.md

 # 2. allowed use cases
 you are safe from copyright claims or strikes if your content falls under these guidelines and includes clear attribution:

-- commentary or reaction videos:
+- commentary or reaction videos: using snippets of my videos to comment or criticize on.
-- websites: putting screenshots or short clips of my content into tutorials or similar content
+- websites: putting screenshots or short clips of my content into tutorials or similar content.
-- b-roll
+- b-roll: using my assets as visual filler or placeholder moments for your content.
 # 3. what will strike you
 copyright strikes are reserved for instances where content is taken without giving back: